-- Using an electric mixer or stand mixer, add chickpea brine, vanilla & cream of tartar.
+- Using a hand mixer or stand mixer, add chickpea brine, vanilla & cream of tartar to the bowl.
 Start speed on low to gently incorporate.
 Gradually increase speed over the next few minutes, until you end up at med-high (not full speed).
-The mixture will start to get foamy, then it will start to thicken up & turn white & form soft peaks.
+The mixture will start to get foamy, then it will start to thicken up and turn white and form soft peaks.
 Once it starts to form stiff peaks, slowly add the sugar a few tablespoons at a time.
-Continue whipping until sugar is incorporated and the stiff peaks are glossy & hold their shape.
+Continue whipping until sugar is incorporated and the stiff peaks are glossy and hold their shape.
 The process can take 10-12 mins. *See note for meringue tips

 - Preheat oven to 200 degrees F (*see note)

-- Line a large baking sheet with parchment paper (use dots of meringue in corners, to keep paper down)
+- Line a large baking sheet with parchment paper (use dots of meringue underneath in the corners to keep paper down)

-- Cut tip off decorating bag (or ziploc) & fit with decorating tip (for both bags).
-Using a spoon, transfer the white meringue to a pastry bag fitted with the #12 tip (you might need to fill twice).
-Leave about 1/3 cup meringue for orange noses.
-Gently twist the top to close & keep shut with a clip, band or use hand to keep closed while piping.
+- Cut tip off decorating bag (or ziploc) and fit with decorating tip (for both bags).
+Using a spoon, transfer the white meringue to a pastry bag fitted with the #12 tip (you might need to fill it twice).
+Leave about ⅓ cup meringue for orange noses.
+Gently twist the top to close and keep shut with a clip, band or use hand to keep closed while piping.

 - Put 1-2 drops of food coloring into the remaining white meringue and combine.
 Be careful not to use too much or it could make the meringue runny.
 Fill your pastry bag and begin piping the noses.
 I made a tiny circular motion as I worked up.

-- Place in oven for 1 1/2 - 2 hours (*see note).
+- Place in oven for 1 ½ - 2 hours (*see note).
 The cookies should be light and crisp and not browned.
 To check for doneness, test to see if a cookie will easily lift off parchment paper.
 The bottoms should be dry and not sticky.
-Turn off heat & let cookies completely cool in oven before removing to avoid cracking.
+Turn off heat and let cookies completely cool in oven before removing to avoid cracking.

-- For the snowmen scarves, cut & tie ribbon around the neck or use vegan rope candy.
+- For the snowmen scarves, cut and tie ribbon around the neck or use vegan rope candy.